Erlang-Enclave-Thesis/sgx-erlang-extension/documentation/abandoned_MiniKube.md

+**NOTE:** We never did anything with this since it was deemed out of scope for the thesis.

 On this page we explain what has to be done to install and enable MiniKube to work with Intel SGX.

 # MiniKube